banyansecurity/installer/cloudformation/netagent2/README.md

 Create an Access Tier in the Command Center (console UI or API).

-### Step 3 - Create the AccessTier Stack using CloudFormation in the AWS Console
+### Step 3 - Create the Access Tier Stack using CloudFormation in the AWS Console

 Navigate in the AWS Console to CloudFormation > Create stack.